Hiroshi Mori (writer): Criticism

 Mori's writings are called "rikei mystery," which roughly translates into "science mystery."
-This is most likely because Mori uses his experience as a research scientist and weaves some kind of a science- or math-related problem into the story (for example, several math puzzles were presented in Mathematical Goodbye).
+This is most likely because Mori uses his experience as a research scientist and weaves some kind of science- or math-related problem into the story (for example, several math puzzles were presented in Mathematical Goodbye).
 However, Mori says that he is reluctant to label his novels that way, and he goes on to question what is really meant when people say "science".

 In addition, Mori's works, especially The Perfect Insider, are often criticized for the overuse of computer jargon.
 He responds that it is perfectly natural for people with some background knowledge to have a better understanding than others.
 According to Mori, computer jargon is not much different from proper nouns, like the names of celebrities or fashion brands, in the sense that they are in most cases ornaments that serve to create a particular mood.